canonical/netbox/docs/models/wireless/wirelesslan.md

 The [wireless LAN group](./wirelesslangroup.md) to which this wireless LAN is assigned (if any).

+### Status

+The operational status of the wireless network.

+!!! tip
+    Additional statuses may be defined by setting `WirelessLAN.status` under the [`FIELD_CHOICES`](../../configuration/data-validation.md#field_choices) configuration parameter.

 ### VLAN

 Each wireless LAN can optionally be mapped to a [VLAN](../ipam/vlan.md), to model a bridge between wired and wireless segments.